-The grandest Islamic buildings in the Deccan region are to found in Bijapur, capital of the Adil Shahis.
-Fuelled by its monopoly over the trade in Arabian horses through Goa, the Sultanate became a major centre of commerce, education and culture between the 15th and 17th centuries, attracting scholars, poets, painters, dancers, calligraphers and Sufi saints from across the Muslim world.
+The grandest Islamic buildings in the Deccan region are in Bijapur, the capital of the Adil Shahis.
+Fuelled by its monopoly over the trade in Arabian horses, the Sultanate became a major centre of commerce, education and culture between the 15th and 17th centuries, attracting scholars, poets, painters, dancers, calligraphers and Sufi saints from across the Muslim world.

 Dozens more amazing monuments still stand in this old walled city, whose architectural legacy has earned the epithet “Agra of the South”.